DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

 3) DHCP REQUEST

-- I want to use the IP ADDRESS that was offered
+- I want to use the IP address that was offered

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3023a977-2477-42ec-8890-283ef326bad1)

 4) DHCP ACK

 - Okay!
-You may use THAT ADDRESS
+You may use THAT address

 ![image](https://github.com/psaumur/CCNA/assets/106411237/543c77e8-326b-45c6-a149-2f3668dac3ff)